Sugar Beach Candy Store Entrance Family

-Cruise Travel Insurance: What It Covers And Why You Might Need It
+Cruise Travel Insurance: What It Covers and Why You Might Need It

 How Cruise Insurance Can Protect Your Peace of Mind

-By Anthony Basile | Published on September 1, 2025
+By Anthony Basile | Published: September 1, 2025 | Updated: May 20, 2026

 You've been waiting for this trip for months, and you're finally on your way, ready to set sail and start cruising to all the most glamorous ports of call in the Caribbean.
-But then you're trapped at the airport, watching as your plane resolutely refuses to move due to a "mechanical issue."
+Suddenly, you're trapped at the airport, watching as your plane resolutely refuses to move due to a "mechanical issue."
 How will you catch up to your itinerary?
 Have you lost out on the money you've invested in the trip?

-What Is Travel Insurance?
+What Is Cruise Travel Insurance?

 A cruise is about fun, and it's about relaxation.
 Of course, there's always a chance an unlucky circumstance will come up to put your fun and relaxation at risk.
 That's where travel insurance comes in, giving you a fallback plan in case an unforeseen trip delay or mishap disrupts your adventure.